(Asclepias curassavica ‘Blood Flower’)

 (Tagetes Erecta ‘Kilimanjaro White’)

 Kilimanjaro White Marigold is an annual flower that is native to Mexico but can be commonly found growing throughout the central and eastern United States.
-At maturity, this plant reaches the height of 18” and features divided green foliage and 2-4” white/light yellow flower blooms.
-This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and ladybugs, resistant to deer, repels bean beetles, cabbage loopers, and nematodes, is both edible and medicinal, is used to make dye and insecticides, and can be used as a trap crop for aphids.
+At maturity, this plant reaches a height of 18” and features divided green foliage and 2-4” white/light yellow flower blooms.
+This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and ladybugs, is resistant to deer, repels bean beetles, cabbage loopers, and nematodes, is both edible and medicinal, is used to make dye and insecticides, and can be used as a trap crop for aphids.

 (Tagetes erecta ‘Naughty Marietta’)